With around 330,000 cataract surgeries performed each year in the UK, the procedure is perhaps more common than you might think.

 Cataract lens options FAQ

 Haven’t found what you’re looking for?
-Our FAQs might be able to help.
+Our FAQs about cataract lens types might be able to help.

 The majority of lenses are made from either silicone or acrylic.